testflows/TestFlows-WebSite/source/handbook/index.md

 #### --only-tags

-The `--only-tags` option can be used to filter the test flow so that only tests with particular tag are selected to run and other are skipped.
+The `--only-tags` option can be used to filter the test flow so that only tests with a particular tag are selected to run and others are skipped.

 > **{% attention %}** Note that mandatory tests will still be run.

 #### --skip-tags

-The `--skip-tags` option can be used to filter the test flow so that only tests with particular tag are skipped.
+The `--skip-tags` option can be used to filter the test flow so that only tests with a particular tag are skipped.

 > **{% attention %}** Note that mandatory tests will still be run.